Bay Area FIT coaches are ready and here for you to being your training! For any program or season, these coaches will help prepare you for any race!

 Purple Group Co-Head Coach

 My name is Holly Vinson.
-I’ve been a BAF member for 6 years.
-This is my third year as Head Coach and Co-Head Coach for the Purple walking group.
+I’ve been a BAF member for 7 years.
+This is my forth year as Head Coach and Co-Head Coach for the Purple walking group.
 If you are looking to getting started on your walking or walk/run journey the purple group is the place for you!
 We train for the Houston Aramco Half Marathon but definitely can provide a schedule for a 5k or 10k.
 I love the community and comradery that Bay Area Fit provides.
 I absolutely would not be committed or disciplined enough to complete the training without the purple group team members.
 Looking forward to the upcoming season and meeting many new Walkers!

 Kenneth Brown